 An Externship is Also Included

-To sit for examination, you may be required to have had at least 6 months of experience under your belt.
+To sit for the examination, you may be required to have had at least 6 months of experience under your belt.
 The right program will include an externship placement so you can get this critical experience!
+(Also see: How to get Medical Assistant jobs with no experience)

 Next Steps to Become a Clinical Medical Assistant